Start9Labs/freegpt2-startos/README.md

 # Ollama for StartOS

-[Ollama](https://github.com/OllamaHQ/ollama-web-app) is a fast, efficient, and user-friendly Nostr client that leverages server-side caching to deliver a smooth and responsive user experience.
-Its clean interface and insightful features make it a valuable tool for any Nostr user.
+[Ollama](https://github.com/ollama/ollama) Ollama is a powerful tool designed for running large language models locally.
+It leverages the [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) as its user interface, providing a clean and intuitive experience.
+The insightful features of this interface make it an invaluable tool for working with locally hosted language models.
 This repository creates the `s9pk` package that is installed to run `Ollama` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Dependencies